• Skip to primary navigation

 When I was in college (way back in the 20th century), I worked for a time at an 1890's-themed restaurant called Farrell's Ice Cream Parlor.
 Farrell's required every employee to learn every role - from dishwasher on up - so as I worked my way up to Waitress, I spent some serious time as a grill cook.
 There I learn some (poorly kept) trade secrets about how to make the best classic Rueben sandwich ever.

-The order in which you assemble the ingredients in a grilled sandwich is critical, and Ruebens are no exception.
+They key to making a perfect Rueben lies in the order in which you assemble the ingredients.
 Stack it wrong, and you'll have a sloppy, wet mess.
-Stack it right, and you'll bite into a handful of heaven.
+Stack it right, and you'll be rewarded with Rueben sandwich perfection.

-The trick is to create a solid barrier between the sauerkraut and the bread, with cheese lining (preferably) both sides, and the meat and sauerkraut sandwiched in between.
+To accomplish this, you need to create a solid barrier between the sauerkraut and the bread, with cheese lining (preferably) both sides, with per-warmed meat and sauerkraut sandwiched in between.

-Like sautéing the sauerkraut, searing the corned beef before assembling the sandwich is key.
-Doing so also adds just a hint of caramelization to the meat (always a good thing!) as it heats.
+Heating the cold ingredients first also improves their flavor, and how they interact with the other ingredients.
+Searing the corned beef before assembling the sandwich adds a hint of caramelization to the meat (always a good thing!) as it heats.
+Likewise, sautéing the sauerkraut removes some of the extra moisture, avoiding having it slog into your sandwich.

 Rueben sandwich ingredients: corned beef, sauerkraut, Swiss, Russian dressing, butter, onions.

-★ Sauerkraut: We recommend using a mild, Bavarian-style kraut for making Ruebens.
+• Sauerkraut: We recommend using a mild, Bavarian-style kraut for making this Rueben sandwich recipe.
 (We are lucky enough to have a nearby German deli, and get fresh kraut for our sandwiches there.)

-★ Onions: (optional) For this Rueben recipe, we recommend using red onions to sauté with the sauerkraut.
+• Onions: (optional) For this Rueben sandwich recipe, we recommend using red onions to sauté with the sauerkraut.
 They bring another layer of flavor and complement the sauerkraut in the sandwich.

 Squeeze the sauerkraut out as much as possible.
 You can do this by pressing it into a sieve or colander, or you can just squeeze it out with your hands.